CP-118378361/SFIA2.0/README.md

 main.tf created a resource group called CPSFIA2.2 and 4 services on azure.
 ## Known Issues
 Frontend test doesn't pass due to not being able to retrieve a value for numbers.
+No fully test report carried out
-Not fully functioning and only redeploying manually after terraform is applied
+Not fully functioning and only redeploying manually after terraform is applied main.yml not applied

 ## Reflection
+Learnt a lot along the way whilst doing the project.
+Saw how the different areas of training can be implemented into a project.
+Used lots of new software for the first time and had to adapt and learn more about these softwares during my project.